 Embeddings are used in a wide variety of AI and machine learning applications across different industries:

-Embeddings are perhaps most famously used in NLP, where they are key to tasks such as machine translation, text classification, and sentiment analysis.
+Embeddings are perhaps most recognizably used in NLP, where they are key to tasks such as machine translation, text classification, and sentiment analysis.
 Word embeddings like Word2Vec, GloVe, and BERT are well-known models that convert words into vectors.

 In computer vision, embeddings help systems categorize images by converting visual data into numerical vectors.
 This allows models to understand and process images more efficiently.